SakilQL/SakilQL/README.md

-- 👋 Hi, I’m @SakilQL
+- 👋 Hi, I’m Sakil Rahman
-- 👀 I’m interested in ...website development
+- 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...cybersecurity
+- 🌱 I’m currently learning ...embedded programs
 - 💞️ I’m looking to collaborate on ...A new project of mine
-- 📫 How to reach me ...codewizzard366@gmail.com
+- 📫 How to reach me ...sakilsajid56@gmail.com

 <!---
 SakilQL/SakilQL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.